tlehman/octopress/source/_posts/2013-06-18-analyzing-bash-history-and-fixing-typos.markdown

 categories: [bash, cli, statistics]
 ---

 At the command line, I frequently type things too fast, and typos abound.
-Since a single character can mean the difference between showing documentation and deleting files (`rm` vs `ri`), so autocorrect is definitely a bad idea in this context.
+A single character can mean the difference between showing documentation and deleting files (`rm` vs `ri`), so autocorrect is definitely a bad idea in this context.

 Instead of a generic autocorrect, a better idea is to find the most common mistakes.
 To do so, I used frequency analysis like in [this post](/blog/2013/01/28/reinventing-the-wheel-or-how-i-learned-to-stop-coding-and-read-the-manpages/) to narrow down what I use most at the shell: